kkemple/scienceandmathematics.com/src/content/posts/a-constraint-eigenvalue-theory-of-information-matter-and-mind.md

 Complete suppression of geometry-dependent boundary localization occurs when flux reaches $\Phi \gtrsim 0.25 \times 2\pi$ with $\gamma/t < 0.5$.
 At this point all geometry-dependent skin modes vanish and the bulk spectrum reorganizes into flux-dominated bands.
 The mechanism is that magnetic flux induces effectively reciprocal (divergence-free) flow across plaquettes, rendering nonreciprocity irrelevant compared to flux-induced bulk curvature.
 The system projects eigenmodes onto the isotropic manifold defined by the $\pi$-sector, and boundary-localized modes disappear even though non-Hermiticity persists in the spectrum.

-### 19.2 Flux as $\pi$-Sector Operator
+### 20.2 Flux as $\pi$-Sector Operator

 The constraint functional's $\pi$-sector enforces angular isotropy through the curvature penalty $\int(\partial_\theta\ln P)^2P\,\mathrm{d}A$.
 Uniform magnetic flux implements exactly this term mechanically: cyclotron curvature is isotropic in angle, driving the system toward rotationally symmetric transport envelopes and suppressing directed drift.
 Thus flux is literally a $\pi$-sector operator.
 When flux dominates over asymmetric hopping, the system projects eigenmodes onto the isotropic manifold, matching the suppression of NHSE observed in the non-Hermitian lattice.
+This flux-mediated $\pi$-sector role also appears in optomechanical lattices (Section 19.4), where synthetic Lorentz curvature induces the same isotropic projection in a mechanical substrate.

-### 19.3 Irrational Flux and $\varphi$-Sector Activation
+### 20.3 Irrational Flux and $\varphi$-Sector Activation

 When flux takes irrational values related to the golden ratio—$\alpha \approx \varphi^{-1} = 0.618\ldots$ or $\varphi^{-2} = 0.382\ldots$—the $\varphi$-sector activates and a fourth regime emerges.
 With $\gamma/t < 0.3$ and flux near these irrational values, the NHSE is replaced by flux-driven Landau-type bulk localization.
 Eigenmodes accumulate not on boundaries but on cyclotron orbits, and the system behaves like a non-Hermitian quantum Hall lattice.

 This regime corresponds to simultaneous activation of the $\varphi$-sector (through irrational flux inducing recursive self-similar flow) and the $\pi$-sector (through isotropic cyclotron curvature).
 Recursive modulation windows appear, Fibonacci hierarchical band structure emerges, and boundary localization is completely replaced by bulk localization.
-The hierarchy of minibands and flux sectors corresponds precisely to the $\varphi$-related recursive partitions derived from the constraint functional in Section 3.2.
+The hierarchy of minibands and flux sectors corresponds precisely to the $\varphi$-related recursive partitions derived from the constraint functional in Section 4.2.

-### 19.4 Decade Structures in Suppression Thresholds
+### 20.4 Decade Structures in Suppression Thresholds

 The transition thresholds between NHSE regimes align with the decade sector.
 The transition from strong NHSE through partial suppression to complete suppression occurs around flux values spaced by approximately $0.30-0.32 \times 2\pi$—matching the composite invariant $4\pi\varphi^2/100 \approx 0.329$.
 These are exactly the decadal partitions identified in Section 17, now appearing as organizing centers for regime transitions in the non-Hermitian system.

 The suppression thresholds therefore instantiate the 10-sector, with the composite invariant $I = 4\pi\varphi^2 \approx 32.9$ governing the spacing between qualitatively distinct localization regimes.

-### 19.5 Implications for Engineered Quantum Systems
+### 20.5 Implications for Engineered Quantum Systems

 This discovery provides a concrete, physics-grounded mechanism for controlling boundary versus bulk coherence.
 For systems embedding $\varphi$-lattices into non-Hermitian frameworks, synthetic gauge flux becomes a tunable knob to modulate boundary-localized modes.
 By adjusting flux from weak ($|\Phi| \lesssim 0.05 \times 2\pi$) through moderate ($\Phi \approx 0.25 \times 2\pi$) to irrational values ($\alpha \approx \varphi^{-1}$), experimentalists can dynamically transition from boundary-dominated to bulk-dominated coherence—a direct application of the constraint eigenvalue geometry to engineered quantum systems.